jamesma100/jamesma100.github.io/_posts/2024-03-09-jit-vs-interpreter.md

 }
 ```

-### A note on security
+## A note on security
 Note that allocating executable memory pages opens us up to potential security vulnerabilities.
 This is because data in this region can now be interpreted as valid computer instructions, i.e. the `eip` register can now point to some location in this allocated page.
 If someone is able to write to this page, the CPU can be made to [execute arbitrary code](https://en.wikipedia.org/wiki/Heap_spraying).
 For this reason, it's important for memory to never be [both writable and executable](https://en.wikipedia.org/wiki/W%5EX) at the same time.
 So instead of doing what we did above, the safe approach would be to first do the memory-mapping with the writable bit set.
 Then, when our machine code is copied into the page, atomically give it executable permission while taking away its writable permission.

-### Intermediate representations
+## Intermediate representations
 Contrary to our example, JITs typically do not directly compile source code to machine code.
 Often, it first compiles source code down to an [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation), which can be further compiled to machine code at a _much_ faster speed.
 For instance, JVM languages are compiled down to an intermediate representation known as bytecode, which is then compiled by the JVM into machine code.
-Furthermore, LLVM is centered around the idea of a _common_ intermediate representation, which allows you to separate the frontend and the backend of a compiler and develop each individually.
+Furthermore, LLVM is centered around the idea of a _common_ intermediate representation, which allows you to separate the frontend and the backend of a compiler and develop each independently.

 However, an intermediate representation can also colloquially refer to any format that optimizes the original source code and makes compiling it simpler or faster.
-For instance, the sequence of `>>>>>` can be transformed into `>5` (move instruction pointer right by five), which lets us simply do `add $5, %rax` instead of `add $1, %rax` five times.
-Similarly, we can have a [preprocessing phase](https://github.com/jamesma100/bfint/blob/main/src/preprocess.c#L38) that parses through the source code and maps all `[`'s to `]`s (and vice versa), providing information such as line number and position within each line.
+For instance, we can have a [preprocessing phase](https://github.com/jamesma100/bfint/blob/main/src/preprocess.c#L38) that parses through the source code and maps all `[`'s to `]`s (and vice versa), providing information such as line number and position within each line.
 Now, when when jumping from one bracket to another, we can simply use the location of the first to look up the location of the second, then move the instruction pointer there directly.